stho32/Treehouse-05-Employee-Directory/Documentation/time-log.md

   - [x] max width for dialog
   - [x] flexgrid for main layout
   - [x] employee filter working
+  - [x] request only nationalities that work with the search

 # some next todos
  - [ ] birthdate format is different